 Catching a ferry to a picturesque island complete with cute wildlife?
 We’re talking Rotto, right?
 Wrong.
 Penguin Island is just 45 minutes south of Perth, at the heart of the spectacular Shoalwater Islands Marine Park.
 The ten-minute ferry ride lets you catch a glimpse of wild dolphins and Australian sea lions before you get up close and personal with the world’s smallest penguins.
 There are feedings at 10.30am, 12.30pm and 2.30pm daily, so get your timing right, and don’t forget to leave time for a swim or snorkel in the crystal clear bay.
 The ferry and a visit to the Discovery Centre will set you back $27 per adult, with ferries departing Shoalwater hourly from 9am to 3pm.

-Beach weather?
-But sharks, right?
-We have the answer.
-Serpentine Falls is a great alternative and it’s just one hour drive from the CBD—perfect if you're looking for an easy day trip from Perth.
+If you're looking to beat the beach crowds, Serpentine Falls is a great alternative and it’s just one hour drive from the CBD—perfect if you're looking for an easy day trip from Perth.
 The park reaches up the steep Serpentine River valley, past a sheer granite wall polished smooth by the rushing water.
 Pack a picnic and join the grey kangaroos for lunch on the lawn, or bring your active-wear and enjoy one of the many bushwalks before taking a swim.
 Tackle the Falls Walk Trail or Kitty’s Gorge Walk Track, with return walking times between 15 minutes and five hours.
 Gates open at 8.30am and close at 5pm, and you’ll want to get there well before 11am in peak season or you’ll be turned away.
 We’re not kidding, it’s just that popular.